2019 Community Development Block Grant

 8. Accommodating Non-English-Speaking Residents

 Where an estimated five percent or more of public hearing participants are expected to be non‑English speaking residents, the Town will take reasonable measures to accommodate their needs.
 Census data on the proposed project area and on the Town as a whole are analyzed to determine if this provision applies in a particular instance.
-Meeting this provision usually means having printed material available in the non‑English language(s) and/or retaining the services of an interpreter(s) for CDBG-related meetings and public hearings.
+To meet this provision usually means having printed material available in the non‑English language(s) and/or retaining the services of an interpreter(s) for CDBG-related meetings and public hearings.
 The Town also takes appropriate actions to accommodate the needs of persons with mobility, visual, or hearing impairments who wish to participate in the CDBG program public comment processes described above.
+In addition to the above provisions, Spanish language versions of all of the CDBG related web pages are available and can be accessed here.

 Access to Records